sabertazimi/gba/README.md

 If black wins, so each visited white node’s win count is incremented.
 This flip is due to the fact that each node’s statistics are used for its parent node’s choice, not its own

 The UCB1 function, in turn, uses the numbers of wins wᵢ and simulations sᵢ of the children nodes, and the number of simulations of the parent node sₚ

+After the simulation phase, the statistics on all the visited nodes (bolded in the diagram) are updated.
+Each visited node has its simulation count incremented.
+Depending on which player wins, its win count may also be incremented.
+In the diagram, black wins, so each visited white node’s win count is incremented.
+This flip is due to the fact that each node’s statistics are used for its parent node’s choice, not its own.